 At Aristotle, we provide the foundation for your campaign or public affairs organization.
 Our PAC services can help you plan and launch a successful event.
-Through and analysis, we can help you get to know your advocates.
-By matching your data file to our multitude of databases, Aristotle has the tools you need to give you a more robust list for better targeting.
-Contact us today to schedule your .
+Through our award-winning data and expert analysis, we can help you get to know your advocates.
+By matching your data file to our multitude of databases, Aristotle has the tools you need to give you a more robust picture of who your audience is for better relationship building and micro-targeting.
+Contact us today to schedule a free consultation or demo.
 We’d love to work with you.

 1. Know Your Objectives: Create Clear and Concrete Goals